What time is the America’s Cup? Schedule and race days

 First defended in 1870, a British vessel has not held the Cup since losing that opening encounter to the New York Yacht Club.

-The New Zealand Yacht Squadron defended the prize in home waters in 2021 and started the 2024 edition strongly, securing a 4-0 lead and capitalising on Ainslie’s crew encountering technical problems.
+The New Zealand Yacht Squadron defended the prize in home waters in 2021 and started the 2024 edition strongly, securing a 4-0 lead and capitalising on Ainslie’s crew encountering technical problems, although GB hit back to win races five and six to narrow the gap to 4-2.

 Here’s everything you need to know: